GuilhermeFrainer/nes_emulator/README.md

 NES Documentation: https://www.nesdev.org/NESDoc.pdf

 The 6502 registers: https://codebase64.org/doku.php?id=base:6502_registers
 This was especially useful to implement the P register and its intructions (PHP and PLP)

+Souces on unofficial opcodes (not as good as the ones on official opcodes):
+https://www.nesdev.org/undocumented_opcodes.txt (useful, but sometimes contains errors)
+https://www.nesdev.org/wiki/Programming_with_unofficial_opcodes (seems to correct the errors on the above link)